 The course was opened the following year with an exhibition match where Percy Hills and Mr. J.M.
 Bowie played against Harry Fulford and James Bennett, the club professional.
 Many distinguished guests have followed them down the years, including Henry Cotton, Dai Rees, Peter Alliss, Max Faulkner, Walter Hagan, Fred Daly and Bobby Locke.

 During the Second World War, to aid the war effort, the course was closed and the fairways turned into wheat and potato fields.
-When hostilities were over, the course was reconstructed and new land became available to extend the 8th, 11th and 12th holes.
+When hostilities were over and new land became available to extend the 8th, 11th and 12th holes, Philip Mackenzie Ross (the great post-war restoration man) reconstructed the course.

 Dumfries & County held its first major championship in 1958 with the British Youths Championship.
 The Scottish Girls Championship was also staged at Nunfield in 1963 and 1968 and the British Senior Ladies Championship was played here in 2006.